cal-a-mari/yelpy-unit-6/README.md

 # yelpy-unit-6
-This adds a map view and image uploading to the Yelpy app
+This plays around with a map view and adding annotations in the Yelpy app